nashsclay/Bitblocks/README.md

 Eensure your MN appears, click Update if it does not appear.
 Now cointinue to the next section of this guide.

-## To Install the CampusCoin-Masternode on VPS Server
+## To Install the BitBlocks-Masternode on VPS Server

 Go through setting up the wallet and MN information on your computer.
 Then once that is ready to go, continue on to this guide.